JohnHeitmann/SwiftUI-Rich-Text-Demo/README.md

 ```

 The quote renderer is just a vstack with a border.
 It recursively calls TextBlockView
-showing we can have the power to arbitrarily embed text blocks inside other blocks:
+showing we have the the flexibility to arbitrarily embed text blocks inside other blocks:

 ```swift
     func renderQuote(_ quote: [RichTextBlock]) -> some View {